 Iodine and the Thyroid Peroxidase Enzyme Activity

-Students and followers of Datis Kharrazian (“Dr. K”) and Chris Kresser say that Iodine is a stimulator for the thyroid peroxidase enzyme ( TPO).
+Followers of Datis Kharrazian (“Dr. K”) and Chris Kresser say that Iodine is a stimulator for the thyroid peroxidase enzyme ( TPO).
 This is contrary to published animal and human studies which examine the effect of Iodine on TPO enzyme activity, and report Iodine inhibits the activity of the TPO enzyme.
 More on this later.

 Iodine Worsens Hashimoto’s Thyroiditis